Huzaifaahmad001/fatigue-strength-ml-prediction/README.md

 # Data-Driven Fatigue Strength Prediction of Heat-Treated 4140 Steel

 ## 📌 Overview
-This project applies machine learning to predict the fatigue strength of heat-treated AISI 4140 alloy steel using compositional and processing parameters.
-The goal is to demonstrate how data-driven approaches can complement traditional experimental methods in evaluating material performance.
+This project investigates the prediction of fatigue strength in heat-treated AISI 4140 alloy steel using machine learning models trained on compositional and processing parameters.
+The work demonstrates how data-driven approaches can complement traditional experimental methods in understanding structure–property relationships in metallic materials.

-This work was conducted as part of my undergraduate thesis in Metallurgy and Materials Engineering.
+Developed as part of an undergraduate thesis in Metallurgy and Materials Engineering.

 ---

 ## 🎯 Problem Statement
 Fatigue failure is a critical limitation in structural and automotive components.
-Conventional fatigue testing is time-intensive, costly, and often impractical for exploring large design spaces.
+Conventional fatigue testing is time-consuming, expensive, and limits exploration of large material design spaces.

-This project investigates whether machine learning models can accurately predict fatigue strength based on:
+This project addresses the problem by developing machine learning models to predict fatigue strength based on:
 - Chemical composition
 - Heat treatment conditions